hugocotoflorez/cpu_schreduler/README.md

  - `Active processes`: Stored in a sorted list, it should be a black-red tree (as some linux book said).
  - `Inactive processes`: Stored into a dynamic array aka stack.

+> [!attention]
+> I do this some random morning, dont expect pretty output or elavorated stuff